DrTimothyAldenDavis/GraphBLAS/GraphBLAS/README.md

 Next, go to the GraphBLAS/GraphBLAS/@GrB/private folder and compile the MATLAB mexFunctions.
-Assuming your working directory is GraphBLAS/GraphBLAS (where this README.md) file is located, do the following:
+Assuming your working directory is GraphBLAS/GraphBLAS (where this README.md file is located), do the following:

     cd @GrB/private
     gbmake